-I have an active ongoing research program on insect biodiversity of Northeastern Iowa and insects of tallgrass prairies that typically involves at least 4-5 students per year, with at least one summer research intern paid to spend the summer performing entomology research.
+I have an active ongoing research program on insect biodiversity of Northeastern Iowa and insects of tallgrass prairies that typically involves at least 4-5 students per year, with at least one summer research student (sometimes up to 5!) paid to spend the summer performing entomology research.

 Students have also had summer research experiences in entomology at: